 Google Tag Manager (or “GTM”) helps teams streamline the deployment and organization of website tags.
 It allows markers and non-developers to set up custom analytics events and third-party tools such as Facebook Pixel, the LinkedIn Insights Tag, and more.
-For those that are more technically inclined, it becomes a powerful tool for advanced analytics implementations.
+For those who are more technically inclined, it becomes a powerful tool for advanced analytics implementations.

 After the initial setup of a GTM, there’s generally little need for code changes related to tags in the future — it can all be managed within the Tag Manager admin.